Nichols-Tech/MiniGameApp/README.md

 ## Contact:
-You can find me on Instagram at Nichols.Tech for now.
+You can find me on Instagram at Nichols.Tech or on LinkedIn.

 This project is still in development until further notice! 🎮📚✨